Romeo's Heart

-Romeo's Heart is a studio album by British-Australian singer John Farnham.
+Romeo's Heart is a studio album by Australian singer John Farnham.
 The album was released in Australia on 3 June 1996 and was Farnham's first studio album since the release of Then Again... in 1993.

 This album peaked in the ARIA charts at No. 2 and was four times platinum.

-It won the "Best Adult Contemporary Album" at the ARIA Awards in 1996.
+It won the ARIA Award for Best Adult Contemporary Album at the ARIA Music Awards of 1996.
 This album produced five singles in total Including: (A Simple Life), (Hearts On Fire), (Don't Let It End), (All Kind Of People) and "Have a Little Faith (In Us)" which gained the most commercial success, reaching No. 3 in March.